 Stuffed animals and some other devices that provide comfort can arouse similar nurturing instincts.
-This is not doll therapy in the strictest sense, but can provide and alternative, especially in those cases in which a doll is not accepted by the individual.
+This is not quite the same, but can provide an alternative, especially in those few cases in which a doll is not accepted by the individual.

 Read more» about the miracle of doll therapy and the supporting evidence at our website.

 Lost your password?